hyperledger/fabric/docs/source/enable_cc_lifecycle.md

 We will be performing these channel configuration updates by leveraging a file called `enable_lifecycle.json`, which contains all of the updates we will be making in the channel configurations.
 Note that in a production setting it is likely that multiple users would be making these channel update requests.
 However, for the sake of simplicity, we are presenting all of the updates as how they would appear in a single file.

+Note: this topic describes a network that does not use a "system channel", a channel that the ordering service is bootstrapped with and the ordering service exclusively controls.
+Since the release of v2.3, using a system channel is now considered the legacy process as compared to the new process to [Create a channel](./create_channel/create_channel_participation.html) without a system channel.
+For a version of this topic that includes information about the system channel, check out [Enabling the new chaincode lifecycle](https://hyperledger-fabric.readthedocs.io/en/release-2.2/enable_cc_lifecycle.html) from the v2.2 documentation.

 ## Create `enable_lifecycle.json`

 Note that in addition to using `enable_lifecycle.json`, this tutorial also uses `jq` to apply the edits to the modified config file.
 The modified config can also be edited manually (after it has been pulled, translated, and scoped).
 Check out this [sample channel configuration](./config_update.html#sample-channel-configuration) for reference.